Galc3882/self-supervised-data-labeling-ML/README.md

 ![loss_acc_resnet](https://user-images.githubusercontent.com/86870298/185158293-a5f67008-77c1-4211-9651-ed25dba9b994.png)

-As you can see, the ResNet152 model performed well on the first epoch.
+Evidently, the ResNet152 model performed well on the first epoch.
 The model was able to classify the traffic light images with good accuracy for the LISA dataset and not a bad one for the MIT dataset.
 ```
 Epoch [1], Loss: 0.1186
 Accuracy of the network on the 18744 validation images: 98.89 %